 - fast-moving patterns of quickly changing views of bridges, tunnels, and landscape features

-I tested clips from 7 recommended racing games listed on a site that reviews media in order to advise parents on the content of a variety of entertainment media.
-The potential of particular games (or any other media) to provoke seizures is overlooked in product reviews everywhere.
+I tested clips from 7 recommended racing games listed on a site that reviews video games, movies, music, and other media, and advises parents on their content.
+The potential of particular games (or any other media) to provoke seizures is absent in product reviews on this site and others.

 Of the 7 games, 5 contained seizure-provoking sequences.
 The very fast-paced action and inevitable crashes provide many opportunities for visual overstimulation, although some of the games with equally exciting visuals did not actually fail the seizure safety test.